 Massachusetts conforms to the federal income exclusion for employer-provided parking, transit pass, and commuter highway vehicle transportation benefits.
-The IRS has determined that the 2024 inflation-adjusted monthly exclusion amounts are \$315 for employer-provided parking and \$315 for combined transit pass and commuter highway vehicle transportation benefits.
-See TIR 24-4 for additional information.
+The IRS has determined that the 2025 inflation-adjusted monthly exclusion amounts are \$325 for employer-provided parking and \$325 for combined transit pass and commuter highway vehicle transportation benefits.